burger

 Germany broke the pattern entirely.
 We had expected personalization to win everywhere, and it simply didn’t.
 German leads replied to long, structured templates at roughly the same rate as they did to the personalized emails.

-Our working hypothesis here is a cultural one.
-In markets where formal business communication is the default, a structured template reads as professional, while a short personalized note can come across as the lower-effort option.
+Our working hypothesis here is cultural.
+In markets where formal business communication is the default, a structured template reads as professional, while a short personalized note can look like the lower-effort option.
 That isn’t a final finding yet.
 It’s a testable idea, and we’re already queuing follow-ups in Japan, Switzerland, the Nordics, and other formal-business markets to see whether the same pattern holds up.

 Reply quality also mattered